KHNR: KORL and KHCM

 In 2004, Salem acquired rock music station KPOI-FM 105.9 and dropped the format.
 The FM station began airing a talk radio format, giving Hawaii its first FM talk station.
 KAIM (870 AM) became its simulcast after the switch was made.
 On September 3, 2007, KHCM switched to both 870 AM and 97.5 FM, keeping its country music format and taking the KHCM call letters for both stations.

 KHNR

-The talk radio format and KHNR callsigns moved to 690 AM.
+The talk radio format and KHNR call sign moved to 690 AM.
 KPOI-FM is now owned by Visionary Related Entertainment and airs a soft adult contemporary sound.
 Since 2007, KHNR has carried programming from the Salem Radio Network as a conservative talk radio station.

 Like many Salem talk stations, KHNR calls itself "The Answer".
 That branding is also used on Salem's talk station in New York City, WNYM, and on its talk station in Los Angeles, KRLA.

-Salem Media Group, Inc. announced on March 17, 2025, the sale of their remaining radio stations and digital assets in Honolulu, Hawaii to Malama Media Group.
-Malama intends to keep all radio stations in their present formats.
+The Salem Media Group announced on March 17, 2025, the sale of the company's remaining radio stations and digital assets in Honolulu.
+They were sold to the Malama Media Group.
+Malama said it would keep the stations in the same formats that Salem had.